non-npc/Py-Nuitka-GUI/README.md

 ## License

-This project is licensed under GNU license - see the [LICENSE](LICENSE) file for details.
+This project is licensed under GPL license - see the [LICENSE](LICENSE) file for details.

 ## Acknowledgments